idimension18/idimension18/README.md

 - 👋 Hi, I’m @idimension
-- 👀 I’m interested to video games creation.
+- 👀 I’m interested in making games.

 <!---
 idimension18/idimension18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.